 One area that Robinson has found to be chronically neglected in many workplaces?
 Reception.
 And that's a big mistake.
 “I think a lot of companies don't realize how crucial that first experience in an office is,” she says.
 Both for employees and for visitors, the view as the elevator doors open is an impression they’ll carry with them through the rest of the space.
 “Make that experience really welcoming.
 Make it great.”

-Robinson’s portfolio includes a couple of standout examples of what a thoughtful reception area can do.
+Robinson’s projects include a couple of standout examples of what a thoughtful reception area can do.
 For starters, she’s the woman behind the famous Mushroom Dome in Airbnb’s previous office (pictured below).
 Based on a real California cabin that is available for rental on the site, the dome served as one of several unique conference rooms.
 Perhaps more importantly, though, it set a tone.

 “When you stepped off the elevator and saw a huge, epic replica of a mushroom dome, you knew right away that this was not a regular office.
 Airbnb is a place where anyone can find unique spaces all over the world, and we communicated that immediately,” Robinson says.